0LIFR1/big-data-run-time-analytics/README.md

-# Batch processing run-time analytics
+# Batch processing runtime analytics

 <a name="readme-top"></a>